MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/pause-service-updates.md

 > [!IMPORTANT]
 > You can pause updates through LCS until four hours before the start of the downtime window.
 >
 > You can cancel a pause and resume updates only seven days or more before the start of the downtime date.
-If there is less than seven days before your downtime starts you won't be able to cancel a pause.
+If there is less than seven days before your downtime starts, you won't be able to cancel a pause.

 ## What happens after the pause duration expires?